coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. example::

-  .. coqtop:: none

-     Abort All.

-  .. coqtop:: all
+  .. coqtop:: all restart abort

-     Lemma test : True.
      have suff H : 2 + 2 = 3; last first.

   Note that H is introduced in the second goal.